Here’s a reality of life: we all get stuck in a rut occasionally.

 Here’s the thing: It won’t.

 It can help with a lot of things.
-When I was in my day job, my blood pressure was 165/102 as a 24 year old.
+When I was at my day job, my blood pressure was 165/102 as a 24-year-old.

 Working by myself has simply exacerbated that problem.

-By not having people to collaborate with on a daily basis, and by having a lack of real deadlines – it makes it extremely easy to procrastinate.
+Not having people to collaborate with on a daily basis and by having a lack of real deadlines – makes it extremely easy to procrastinate.

 Doing this leads to getting down on myself for not being able to focus and get more done.